-Tutorial: Trip Around the World Block
+TUTORIAL: Trip Around the World BLOCK

 - See tutorial for seam pressing details.

-- I used a Schmetz 70/10 needle.
+- I use a Schmetz 70/10 needle.

 Measurements for the pieces needed to construct this block will not be provided in this tutorial.
-It is a pre-requiste of making this block that you have a copy of the pattern, Long Time Gone by Jen Kingwell.
+It is a prerequisite of making this block that you have a copy of the pattern, Long Time Gone by Jen Kingwell.
 Measurements, where applicable, can be found in this book and it’s associated media.

 - Tolerance Levels: you need to decide what is an acceptable tolerance level for “mistakes”.
 For example if your blocks are consistently 6¼” instead of 6.5″ are you ok with this.
 Or if your seams matching are less than an eight of an inch “off” are you ok with this.
 There’s no hard or fast rule and it’s different for everyone, so remember it’s your quilt so make your decision for you.